 - Etc.

 If you’re interested in reading about these topics, let us know in the comments!
-We’re in the thick of the learning journey with our 3-year-old, and we’re happy to continue sharing our tips and tricks with you all as the season progresses.
+We’re in the thick of the learning journey with our 5-year-old and (almost) 3-year-old, and we’re happy to continue sharing our tips and tricks with you all as the season progresses.

 2 comments